-If you have had a chance to check out the Bulletproof Diet, you’ve noticed I recommend avocados as a source of fat.
-It turns out there are other reasons why you should double down on the guacamole.
+If you’ve had a chance to check out the Bulletproof Diet, you’ve noticed I recommend avocados as a source of fat.
+It turns out there are other reasons why you should double down on the guacamole besides the part that it’s so much fun to eat…

 Fat doesn’t make you fat: The benefits of avocados